jykng-van/notes-a0ca58e1/README.md

 # Notes API

 This is an API using node.js, express.js and MongoDB.
+It can register users with a *name*, *email* and *password* and when authenticated with an access token set in the API request header in the format `Authorization: Bearer <Access Token>` they can do the following:
+- Create a note with a *title*, *content* and *keywords*
+- Edit a note
+- View all notes they have access to
+- View an individual note they have access to
+- Search notes by a query that they have access to
+- Delete a note
+- Share their note with another user, who will then have access to view and list the note

 ## The Database